Richard Fiedler (SS-Brigadeführer): SS career and the Second World War

-Postwar life
+Post-war life

 After the war, Fiedler was briefly taken prisoner by the British, but he managed to escape and go into hiding.
 He lived under the alias "Richard F. Giebeler" in Munich and worked as a merchant in the import and export business.
-His family found accommodation in Oberstaufen, and it was not until the about 1951 that the family again reunited in Munich.
+His family found accommodation in Oberstaufen, and it was not until about 1951 that the family again reunited in Munich.
 At that time, he resumed using his real name and made a living as a salesman for a shirt company.
 The Munich Regional Court briefly investigated Fiedler in 1963 for his involvement in crimes against the Jews in Łódź, but dismissed the charges after three weeks on the basis that there was no concrete evidence of his direct involvement.
 Also, a preliminary investigation of Fiedler in connection with aiding and abetting the 1933 murder of Albrecht Höhler was dismissed in 1969 by the public prosecutor due to expiration of the statute of limitations.
 Fiedler died in Gräfelfing on 14 December 1974.